liblouis/liblouis-js/README.md

 ### Downloading Table Files on Demand

-After including `liblouis-no-tables.js` and `easy_wrapper.js` call with an absolute or relative URL to the table directory:
+After including `liblouis-no-tables.js` and `easy\_wrapper.js` call
+`enableOnDemandTableLoading` with an absolute or relative URL to the table
+directory:

 ```js
 // enable and set base url for tables